LukeGix/CTF-Writeups/Streams/Streams_writeup.md

 ![Stream1](https://user-images.githubusercontent.com/80392368/112874625-6efc8f00-90c3-11eb-9e3f-718463d0bc69.PNG)

 By clicking on one of those packets, we can see in the info column that there is this request to store a file called "root.rar", so my intuition was correct.
-At first, I didn't know what to do, so I started researching on the Internet when I stumbled across this site --> https://shankaraman.wordpress.com/2013/06/06/reconstructing-files-from-wireshark-packets/ that gave me some inputs.
+At first, I didn't know what to do, so I started researching on the Internet, when I stumbled across this site --> https://shankaraman.wordpress.com/2013/06/06/reconstructing-files-from-wireshark-packets/ that gave me some inputs.

 ## Step 1: Extract RAR file from stream.pcapng

 In this article is explained very well how to extract the actual rar from this pcapng file; I will summerize it here, but I suggest you reading it:

-1. In order to see the start of the rar file, we need to know that every rar archive have an **_header_** which, in this case, is only a sequence hex values: 52 61 72 21 1A 07 00
+1. In order to see the start of the rar file, we need to know that every rar archive have an **_header_** which, in this case, is only a sequence hex values: `52 61 72 21 1A 07 00`
 2. Unfortunately, with CTRL + F I wasn't able to search for that sequence of hex values in the packets, but I saw the first packet of FTP-DATA type and in the detailed info window at the bottom of the screen, the hex values of the header, which can be transformed in the ascii string: Rar!....